ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

     spec:
       ipWhiteList:
         sourceRange:
-        - 10.0.0.0/24
+        - 10.0.0.0/8
     ~~~

-    The most important thing here is to verify that the resources that get their names modified by Kustomize with an autogenereated suffix, in particular `ConfigMaps` and `Secrets`, are invoked by their modified name wherever they are used in this setup.
+    The most important thing here is to verify that the resources that get their names modified by Kustomize with an autogenerated suffix, in particular `ConfigMaps` and `Secrets`, are called by their modified name wherever they are used in this setup.
 Remember that Kustomize will not change the names if they have been put in non-standard Kubernetes parameters, and it might be possible that Kustomize may not even touch values in certain particular standard ones.

     On the other hand, notice how Kustomize has grouped all the resources together according to their kind and ordered them alphabetically by `metadata.name`.
 Also see how the `ghost` namespace has been set in all resources except in the `PersistentVolume` ones because those in particular are not namespaced.